andrewatts85/wp-notes/how-to-create-custom-fields.md

 # How to Create Custom Fields

-There are two ways you can create custome fields.
+There are two ways you can create custom fields.
 You can do it by editing your `mu-plugins` file or you can use a WordPress plugin.
 To do it with code just add a `supports` keyword to your associative array and the `custom-fields` item to its array list.

 ```php
 <?php